Nightbird: A Memoir

 Writer

-"Shavuan Scott has written a mesmerizing story of her journey from being raised in a fundamentalist religion by a highly dysfunctional family to recreating herself gradually as she married, had children, and turned to psychotherapy and education to help her make sense of her life.
+"Shavaun Scott has written a mesmerizing story of her journey from being raised in a fundamentalist religion by a highly dysfunctional family to recreating herself gradually as she married, had children, and turned to psychotherapy and education to help her make sense of her life.
 The death of her second husband by angry suicide was yet another crisis that demanded she grow and trust herself more or withdraw into defeat and pain.

-Told in vivid, beautiful, and evocative language, Shavuan gradually builds a stronger self, educates herself even more, and learns to give to others what she never had.
+Told in vivid, beautiful, and evocative language, Shavaun gradually builds a stronger self, educates herself even more, and learns to give to others what she never had.
 She becomes a remarkable psychotherapist, sought after, smart, and able to talk to clients who others can’t handle because she understands the desperate details of her own past and recognizes what her clients need.

 This memoir is an inspiring account of human resilience as she shows us how she gradually arrived at a place of inner peace that has allowed her to be of service to others.
-As a psychologist myself, I can say after reading Shavuan’s memoir that it would be a privilege to have her as a therapist."
+As a psychologist myself, I can say after reading Shavaun’s memoir that it would be a privilege to have her as a therapist."

 Bonnie Comfort, PhD